Breakfast by country: Dominican Republic

 In the Dominican Republic, breakfast varies depending on the region.
 In the interior of the island, it is accustomed to have breakfast with a side of vegetables, the green plantain or cooking plantain being the most popular.
-It is served boiled or mashed known as Mangú.
-In the capital, breakfast is more light.
-It includes coffee with milk or hot chocolate, along with bread, butter, and cheese.
-Normally accompanied by orange juice and other juices of fruits typical to the region.
-Milk punch (milk, egg, nutmeg, and malt) boiled eggs with "harina de negrito" or some other type of corn starch.
-Traditional breakfast bread is a water-based bread.
+It is served boiled or mashed and known as mangú.
+In the capital, breakfast is lighter, including coffee with milk or hot chocolate, along with bread, butter, and cheese, and normally accompanied by orange juice and other juices of fruits typical to the region.
+Milk punch (milk, egg, nutmeg, and malt) may also be served, as may boiled eggs with harina de negrito or some other type of corn starch.

 El Salvador

 A typical Salvadoran breakfast comprises fried or scrambled eggs, refried beans or casamiento (rice cooked with black beans), fried plantains, cheese or crema, and thick Salvadoran-style tortillas (or bread).
 Sometimes sausage (chorizo) or avocado will be included on the side.
 Breakfast may be enjoyed with coffee or fruit juice.